gabrie-lhilarion/tic-tac-toe/README.md

+## TIC TAC TOE
+* This is a practical project to create a tic tac toe game using ruby and the object oriented concept.

-## WELCOME TO TIC TAC TOE
+## TIC TAC TOE GAME DESCRIPTION
- * Tic-tac-toe (American English), noughts and crosses (British English), or Xs and Os is a paper-and-pencil game for two    players, X and O, who take turns marking the spaces in a 3×3 grid.
+ * Tic-tac-toe is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

-# STARTING THE GAME.
+## STARTING THE GAME.
 * On you computer get to directory you want to keep the files run => git clone https://github.com/gabrie-lhilarion/tic-tac-toe.git run => cd tic-tac-toe